 Kamdyn: When you have an organization as big as ours, the reality is that you can’t just have one centralized place where all of this information lives.
 That exists, and it hosts our main design system, but we also need something for each vertical that is unique to their needs, which then ties back to the centralized place.
 It’s more of a hub and spoke model.
 We then have individual programme managers in the DesignOps team who are responsible for each of those verticals, and that’s the only area they have to focus on, which means they become specialized.

 Frances: Knowledge bases are great, but being able to see who worked on a project is critical too because it means you have the ability to go and ask that person questions, and there are always some important bits of tacit knowledge that weren’t captured.
 Something else we do is to curate ‘Brown Bag’ sessions with key individuals, often external people, which we record and add to our knowledge base.
 That means anyone who joins the company later on, can still access those insights on demand when they need it.
 Again, it’s all about creating that single source of truth across the organization.

 Want to find out how you can build your own unique knowledge base with Qatalog?
-Book a call with our Customer team here, or start your free trial today.
+Book a call with our Customer team here.